That large instrument that looks like a violin could actually be several things.

 The cello is quite a bit larger than a violin at 120.9 centimeters in height (excluding the end pin), but they have many similarities.
 They look basically the same, apart from the size, and both have four strings that are tuned in perfect fifths and are played with a bow.

-The main differences are the playing style and the sound.
+When it comes to the violin vs. cello, the main differences are the playing style and the sound.

 The cello is generally tuned an octave lower than the violin and is not played under the jaw, but standing upright in front of the cellist between his or her legs.